-You should use low gear when starting from a standing position if under a heavy load.
+You should use 1st gear when starting from a standing position if under heavy load or when pulling a trailer.

 To shift into Reverse, come to a complete stop.
 Depress the clutch and pause briefly to allow the gear train to stop.
-Move the shift lever from the Neutral position straight across and down into Reverse.
+Move the shift lever from the Neutral position straight across and back into Reverse.